Saimaa ringed seal: Conservation

 The Saimaa ringed seal has been protected by law in Finland since 1955; it is also listed as endangered by the United States government under the Endangered Species Act.

 The threatened extinction of the Saimaa ringed seal was long the focus of a major publicity campaign by the Finnish Association for Nature Conservation, and a poster depicting the seal has become a Finnish icon of nature conservation in general.

 In 1983, the population was between 100 and 150 seals.
 In 2005, it was about 270, but as a result of two unfavourable breeding seasons, 2006 and 2007, the number dropped down to 260.
-In 2013, the population was estimated at just over 300 and the population numbers were in a slight growth.
+In 2013, the population was estimated at just over 300 and the population numbers were slowly growing.
 The number of breeding-aged females was 87.
 It was thought that the immediate threat of extinction would be alleviated if the population grew to over 400 individuals.

 In spring 2016, 79 pups were found, four of which were dead.

 In order to protect the Saimaa ringed seal, there are voluntary fisheries restrictions in a part of their living areas.
 The most important form of restriction is a ban on fishing nets from April 15 till the end of June in about 15% of the lake; nearly all fishing is recreational.
 Bycatch mortality has, however, remained high with estimated mortality of 20–30 seals annually, most of them pups of the same year.

 In 2010 the European Union required Finland to do more to protect the seals, particularly from net fishing.
 To reduce the by-catch mortality of seals aged over one year, the use of certain fishing methods has been banned since 2011, which included strong mesh nets, large fish traps, and fish-baited hooks, in the main part of the Saimaa ringed seal's habitat.

-In 2016, one Act and Mutual Agreement between authorities and owners of fishing waters replaced earlier two acts.
+In 2016, one Act and Mutual Agreement between authorities and owners of fishing waters replaced two earlier acts.
 The fishing co-operatives get 1.7 euros per hectare to ensure that fishing limitations are followed.
-Net fishing (except of vendace nets) is forbidden between mid-April and end of June in certain areas, which have been drawn at 5 km radius from nesting sites.
+Net fishing (except of vendace nets) is forbidden between mid-April and end of June in certain areas, which have been drawn at a 5 km radius from nesting sites.

-Breeding success of Saimaa ringed seal depends on sufficient ice and snow cover.
-The loss of snow and ice caused by the ongoing climate change poses a direct threat to them.
+Breeding success of Saimaa ringed seals depends on sufficient ice and snow cover.
+The loss of snow and ice caused by ongoing climate change poses a direct threat to them.
 Human-made snowdrifts have proved to be successful in improving seals' breeding success during winters with poor snow conditions.
 Snowdrifts were tested for three winters, and from 2014, they have been used regularly.
-In addition, artificial lairs are also in development for winters when there is no snow on ice due to climate change.
+In addition, artificial lairs are also in development for winters when there is no snow on the ice due to climate change.
 Conservation experts expect to produce 100 of these boxes for dispersal and maintenance by the local citizenry.

 Recent estimates place the current population at around 500 individuals.